biopragmatics/oquat/docs/invalids/prefix/go.md

 ## `mp`: Mammalian Phenotype Ontology

-Identifiers for this prefix are given incorrectly correctly in `mp`.
+Identifiers for this prefix are given incorrectly in `mp`.
+See the [GitHub repository](https://github.com/mgijax/mammalian-phenotype-ontology).

 | external_xref   |   usages_count | usages                                          |
 |-----------------|----------------|-------------------------------------------------|